Course Assistant

 August 9, 2024

 We then move to data visualization principles: the perceptual science behind why some charts communicate and others mislead, the aesthetic channels through which data is encoded, the taxonomy of visualization failures (Good, Ugly, Bad, Wrong), seven reasoning errors that show up in real-world charts, and the relationship between correlation and causation.
-These concepts apply directly to the outputs AI will generate for you throughout this course.
+These concepts apply directly to every chart AI generates for you.

 The lesson closes with the Kaiser Fung Trifecta Checkup — a three-corner framework for evaluating any data visualization on question quality, data quality, and visual execution — applied as a hands-on activity in which you use AI to build a chart and then critique it systematically.
 The activity is designed to make the limits of AI concrete: AI almost always passes the visual corner by default; the question and data corners require your statistical judgment.